 An executor/executrix is the person appointed by the deceased to administer his/her estate.
 This is usually a professional person who has experience in the administration of deceased estates (such as an attorney, accountant, bank) but can be a friend or family member.

 The executor must ensure that the death is reported to the Master of the High Court and complete and submit the relevant legal documents.
-The executor will ensure that all debts are settled and that surplus money and property are distributed to the heirs (also knows as beneficiaries).
+The executor will ensure that all debts are settled and that surplus money and property are distributed to the heirs (also known as beneficiaries).

 An executor will be required to furnish security to the Master of the High Court unless excluded in the will.